-Independent evaluators, from outside the partnership, with no conflict of interest, must be involved at all stages of the evaluation process in the evaluation of each submitted application.
+Independent evaluators, from outside the partnership (not linked to the beneficiary and partners if any), with no conflict of interest, must be involved at all stages of the evaluation process in the evaluation of each submitted application.
 The Selection committees in charge of selecting the doctoral candidates must include independent experts from outside partnership.
 The members must have an adequate gender balance and relevant expertise and experience to assess the candidates.

-A good balance between experts related to the beneficiary and independent experts from outside the partnership must be ensured in the pool of evaluators and in the selection committees.
+A good balance between experts related to the beneficiary/partners and independent experts from outside the partnership must be ensured in the pool of evaluators and in the selection committees.